 Professional cold water electric pressure washers are the opposite of throw-away.

-These power washers can run all day, every day, allowing you to clean all the way to the bank.
+These power washers can run all day, every day, allowing you to clean your way to higher profits with less down time.

 A lot of these units come with GFCI (Ground Fault Circuit Interrupter) power cords.
 They are designed to protect people from severe or fatal electric shocks because they detect ground faults and interrupt the flow of electrical current.
 Just make sure you have GFCI plugs.